VarshaA127/Tableau-Visualization-Crime_indicators_Toronto/README.md

 # Major Crime Indicators in Toronto</title>

 ## Introduction
-	<p>The Major Crime Indicators dataset is a real time data that provides information about the number of incidents for different categories of crimes reported by the Toronto Police Service from 2014 to 2022.
+	The Major Crime Indicators dataset is a real time data that provides information about the number of incidents for different categories of crimes reported by the Toronto Police Service from 2014 to 2022.
 The dataset can be accessed from <a href="https://open.toronto.ca/">here</a>.
 The dataset contains information such as the occurrence date and time, division, category, and location of the incident.
-In this project, I created an interactive Tableau visualization dashboard to analyze the data and draw insights.</p>
+In this project, I created an interactive Tableau visualization dashboard to analyze the data and draw insights.
 	My analysis involve cleaning and processing the data, followed by utilizing Tableau to perform advanced analysis and generate valuable insights.

 ## Key Features